-Filipino critics including Torres have pegged Zobel’s Abstract Expressionist period to the years between 1954-1957, when he was regarded to have taken a “musical approach to painting,” before shifting to a more chromatically streamlined calligraphic phase.
+Filipino critics including Torres have pegged Zobel’s Abstract Expressionist period to the years between 1954 and 1957, when he was regarded to have taken a “musical approach to painting” before shifting to a more chromatically streamlined calligraphic phase.
 More evident traces of gestural North American Abstract Expressionism are found in the work of Joya and Bernardo, whose paintings at times tended to radiate from a compositional core in contrast to the overall painting of their American counterparts such as Jackson Pollock.
-This inclination to build compositions around masses of texture and colour is also demonstrated in the works of Aguinaldo who worked in this vein in the early 60s before taking to a more overtly geometric stream of abstraction from the late 60s and unto his death.
-A later generation of practitioners whose collective works demonstrate the unconscious shifting across various streams of abstraction include artists who have been intermittently associated with this type of painting: National Artist for Visual Arts J. Elizalde Navarro, Ray Albano, Florencio Concepcion, Charito Bitanga, Phyllis Zaballero, Oscar Villamiel, Eghai Roxas, among many others.
+This inclination to build compositions around masses of texture and colour is also demonstrated in the works of Aguinaldo who worked in this vein in the early sixties before taking to a more overtly geometric stream of abstraction from the late sixties until his death.
+A later generation of practitioners, whose collective works demonstrate the unconscious shifting across various streams of abstraction, include artists who have been intermittently associated with this type of painting: National Artist for Visual Arts J. Elizalde Navarro, Ray Albano, Florencio Concepcion, Charito Bitanga, Phyllis Zaballero, Oscar Villamiel, Eghai Roxas, among many others.

 One key difference of Philippine Abstract Expressionism is its casual regard for gestural abandon.
-Benesa, a key Filipino modernist critic describing Joya states: “A number of the drawings and sketches in the mid-sixties show that, however spontaneous and expressionistic the gestures of the artist may appear in the final work, in the tradition of action painting, they have been rehearsed beforehand through the various disciplines of linear melody and tonal rhythm.”
-Joya, as an illustrative case of his generation, eventually underwent a liberation of both his psyche and “the stiffness in his drawing hand” (obviously in reference to technique) upon leaving the country for further studies in Europe and the US.
-Benesa would, at least partly, credit Joya’s overseas studies for his more visibly organic and charged approach to drawing—a shift to “rivulets of auto-creative line”, a logical development of the privileging of what was then regarded as manifesting the freedom of the artist to draw from an inward impulse, or from an inner, as opposed to external or physical reality.
+Benesa, a key Filipino Modernist critic describing Joya states: “a number of the drawings and sketches in the mid-sixties show that, however spontaneous and expressionistic the gestures of the artist may appear in the final work, in the tradition of action painting, they have been rehearsed beforehand through the various disciplines of linear melody and tonal rhythm.”
+Joya, as an illustrative case of his generation, eventually underwent a liberation of both his psyche and “the stiffness in his drawing hand” (obviously in reference to technique) upon leaving the country for further studies in Europe and the United States.
+Benesa would, at least partly, credit Joya’s overseas studies for his more visibly organic and charged approach to drawing—a shift to “rivulets of auto-creative line,” a logical development of the privileging of what was then regarded as manifesting the freedom of the artist to draw from an inward impulse, or from an inner, as opposed to external or physical reality.

 Jose Joya, Hills of Nikko, 1964, 172 x 198.8 cm, Collection of National Museum of the Philippines

 Substantial anthropological and cultural scholarship has critically examined whether global pockets of Abstract Expressionism are merely derivative of American Abstract Expressionism.
 These critical accounts have pointed out that, while Abstract Expressionism has become enfolded into a canon of art history predisposed to accounts of one-way transfer, its proponents have expressed a debt to Asian calligraphic scroll painting.
-It is this assertion, encumbered with the postcolonial thrust to establish national identity, which appears to have persuaded artists including Joya to shift his abstraction, though arguably in a mitigated sense, to a referential phase where he would, for instance, render overtly Filipino icons like the Muslim Torogan (1985) using reductive line and colour.
-Current scholarship does seem to settle these art historical questions by invoking a form of artistic poaching first given to a comparatively more geometric stream of abstraction, eventually moving to a degree of symbology which the critic Alice Guillermo attributes to cabalistic and mandala motifs coming out of a growing interest in pre-colonial motifs that became more circulated widely post WWII onward.
+It is this assertion, encumbered with the post-colonial thrust to establish national identity, which appears to have persuaded artists including Joya to shift his abstraction, though arguably in a mitigated sense, to a referential phase where he would, for instance, render overtly Filipino icons like the Muslim Torogan (1985) using reductive line and colour.
+Current scholarship does seem to settle these art historical questions by invoking a form of artistic, poaching first given to a comparatively more geometric stream of abstraction, eventually moving to a degree of symbology which the critic Alice Guillermo attributes to cabalistic and mandala motifs coming out of a growing interest in pre-colonial motifs that became more circulated widely post-Second World War onward.

 References and further reading